AhmedSabeh/gitops-microservices-project/ArgoCD/README.md

 # Taskify Application - ArgoCD Deployment

-This folder contains **documentation for deploying the Taskify app using ArgoCD**.
+Step-by-step guide for implementing GitOps with ArgoCD to deploy and maintain the Taskify frontend and backend applications on a Kubernetes cluster.

 ---